En-Be/We-Touch/README.md

 ```
 As a player,
-so I can be visually entertained,
+so I can have feedback when I'm doing well,
-I want my gestures to trigger drawing effects (colours, shapes).
+I want my gestures to trigger drawing effects and sounds
 ```

 ```